-The Bert Travers Papers date from 1941 through 1983 and consist of seven scrapbooks.
+The Bert Travers Papers, 1941-1983, consist of seven scrapbooks.
 The scrapbooks were placed in chronological order and the titles given by Travers to the individual scrapbooks are noted in quotation marks.

 Scrapbook three, "Brown Miscellaneous" contains newspaper articles from 1945 to 1960.
-It too chronicles wedding announcements throughout Walsh County, as well as homecoming royalty and athletics from Central High School in Grand Forks, North Dakota.
+It includes wedding announcements from Walsh County as well as homecoming royalty and athletics from Central High School in Grand Forks.

-The fourth scrapbook "Hunting", chronicles the 1948 flood of the Red River of the North.
-A majority of the articles pertain to Walsh, Pembina, and Grand Forks county.
-A number of newspaper articles are taken from the Grand Forks Herald and include his daughter Jean Travers, a member of the Herald's editorial staff.
+The fourth scrapbook "Hunting" chronicles the 1948 flood of the Red River of the North.
+A majority of the articles pertain to Walsh, Pembina, and Grand Forks counties.
+A number of the articles are from the Grand Forks Herald and include his daughter Jean Travers, a member of the Herald's editorial staff.

-The fifth scrapbook entitled "Wedding Anniversary" is a compilation of newspaper articles and notices of wedding anniversaries, birthdays and family reunions from Walsh County dating from 1950 to 1983.
-Some prominent family names include, Rand, Otto, and Flaten.
+The fifth scrapbook titled "Wedding Anniversary" is a compilation of newspaper articles and notices of wedding anniversaries, birthdays and family reunions from Walsh County dating from 1950 to 1983.
+Some prominent family names include Rand, Otto, and Flaten.

-Scrapbook six "Red Miscellaneous" through newspaper articles, chronicles Walsh County from 1965 to 1982.
-Some of these articles include wedding, anniversary, and death announcements.
+Scrapbook six "Red Miscellaneous" contains newspaper articles about Walsh County from 1965 to 1982.
+Some of these articles are wedding, anniversary, and death announcements.

 Scrapbook seven "Red Miscellaneous" is the final scrapbook.
 It includes articles pertaining to historical Walsh County.
-Some of these include copies of photographs of such family as Edna Travers from 1902.
-Also included are newspaper articles on the induction of the Sweden, North Dakota historical marker, signifying the ghost town in Walsh County.
+Some of these include copies of photographs of family members, such as Edna Travers from 1902.
+Also included are newspaper articles on the induction of the Sweden, North Dakota, historical marker, signifying this ghost town in Walsh County.